 Our Investment Goals

-- to earn long-term returns sufficient to exceed inflation and grant distributions
+- To earn long-term returns sufficient to exceed inflation and grant distributions

-- to earn returns that meet targeted performance benchmarks
+- To earn returns that meet targeted performance benchmarks

-- to achieve these results while taking prudent levels of risk
+- To achieve these results while taking prudent levels of risk

 Our Investment Offerings

-We offer two types of investment portfolios at the Foundation, Endowed and Nonendowed.
+We offer two types of investment portfolios at the Foundation, endowed and non-endowed.

 Endowed Investment Portfolio

 Under our present investment strategy, the Foundation has one endowed portfolio.
-Because we can predict the cash distributions required of endowed funds (4%), assets in the Endowed portfolios can be invested in a greater range of asset classes, some of which are less liquid than others, to help balance risk and return more effectively.
+Because we can predict the cash distributions required of endowed funds (4%), assets in the endowed portfolios can be invested in a greater range of asset classes, some of which are less liquid than others, to help balance risk and return more effectively.

-Nonendowed Investment Portfolio
+Non-Endowed Investment Portfolio

 The Foundation has a Finance Committee composed of board members having specific experience and expertise in financial management and operations.
 Further, there is an Investment Committee consisting of experienced career investment professionals.
-This group sets investment objectives, selects investment managers assigned to particular portions of foundation portfolios, and monitors performance with the goal of achieving targeted returns while maintaining a appropriate level of risk.
+This group sets investment objectives, selects investment managers assigned to particular portions of foundation portfolios, and monitors performance with the goal of achieving targeted returns while maintaining an appropriate level of risk.

 An Investment Advisor works with the Investment Committee to identify potential money managers for consideration of the committee.
 Together, the Investment Committee and Investment Advisor develop sound investment policy and appropriate asset allocations for each of the investment portfolios.